By Adam Droscha Staff Writer,

 "We work on all makes and models, John Deere, Case tractors, and Ford tractors," said Matt.
 "Any tractor, big or small, we fix them all."

 At any given time Clark's will have five to six repair projects going on at once.
-There are four full time technicians, and the turnover time will generally be within seven to 10 days.
+There are five full time technicians, and the turnover time will generally be within seven to 10 days.
 While Matt commented on the difficulties of staying competitive with the larger dealerships and repair services, he still takes pride in Clark's lower prices, as well as pickup and delivery services.
 It's the urgency, going the extra mile, and diversity that sets Clark's apart from other services.

 "They (customers) all say that they don't feel that the bigger companies care about them," said Matt.
 "We feel we do just as a good a job, if not better.
 If they're not happy with their bigger dealership or other service, they won't be disappointed."